 Indentation and whitespace

-You can access the spaces customization controls at the bottom-right of the VS Code window.
+To instead edit the settings for 1 file only, access the Tab Size & Spaces configuration at the bottom-right of the VS Code window.

-If you click Spaces, a dialog box appears at the top-middle of the window.
+If you click Tab Size or Spaces, a dialog box appears at the top-middle of the window.

 The options in this menu are only valid for the file in the editor.
-Before using these actions, make sure your file has been saved.
+Before using these actions, ensure your file has been saved.